-Ployester, nylon and acrylic.
-You’ve probably heard of all these fabrics, in fact you may be wearing them right now.
-But did you know they are actually contain large amounts of plastic?
-All clothing made from man-made fibers contains plastic, and making things even worse everytime those fibers are washed they release micriplastics in to the water system.
+Polyester, nylon and acrylic.
+You’ve probably heard of all these fabrics, in fact, you may be wearing them right now.
+But did you know they actually contain large amounts of plastic?
+All clothing made from man-made fibers contains plastic, and making things even worse every time those fibers are washed they release microplastics into the water system.

 Hidden Plastic Bonus: You’re Consuming it Too

 I hate to tell you this, but not only is plastic hiding in everyday items, it’s also in your food.
-In fact there is so much plastic in the things we consume that the average person is ingesting the rquivelant of a credit card’s worth of plastic per week.
+In fact, there is so much plastic in the things we consume that the average person is ingesting the equivalent of a credit card’s worth of plastic per week.
 Now that alone may not sound like much, but it adds up.
 Over 10 years that equals the amount of plastic in a lifebuoy.
-I’m in my 30s now, that means I’ve consumed three lifebuoys!
+I’m in my 30s now, which means I’ve consumed three lifebuoys!